Reach Out Today

 What Is Modafinil?

 Modafinil is a prescription medication primarily used to treat conditions like narcolepsy.
 Unusual in its chemistry, it’s not considered a stimulant, but rather a “wakefulness-promoting agent.”
-Modafinil’s mechanism of action is not fully understood, but it is believed to work by influencing neurotransmitters in the brain, including by weakling inhibiting the reuptake of dopamine, norepinephrine, histamine, and orexin (hypocretin).
+Modafinil’s mechanism of action is not fully understood, but it is believed to work by influencing neurotransmitters in the brain, including by weakly inhibiting the reuptake of dopamine, norepinephrine, histamine, and orexin (hypocretin).
 Unlike amphetamines, modafinil is considered to have a lower potential for addiction and fewer side effects.

 In the U.S., modafinil is a Schedule IV controlled substance, meaning it requires a prescription but has a lower risk of abuse than traditional stimulants.